Gridonyx/Jamesbot-Documentation/README.md

 ## General
 ### 8ball
-THe 8ball command is used to retrieve a randomized response to your question.
+THe 8ball command is used to retrieve a randomized response to your most important life questions.

 **Command Use**

-    %8ball {question}
+    %8ball

 ### Avatar
 The Avatar command is used to retrieve your own, or someone else's, Discord avatar.